 The government of Switzerland has imposed these measures to reduce the spread of COVID-19:

-When taking the train from Geneva to Berlin, you can choose to depart from train stations like Genève and Geneva.
-Your route can end in train stations such as Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When taking a train from Geneva, you have a couple of train stations you can depart from including Genève and Geneva.
+When you arrive in Berlin, your train can arrive in train stations including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

-Omio customers who travel this route most frequently depart from Genève and arrive in Berlin Hbf.
+Omio customers travelling this route book their trains from Genève to Berlin Hbf.

 Here are some other resources that might have the information you need